TheLastBen/fast-stable-diffusion/README.md

 # This is a fork of a great repo from TheLastBen.
-Don't use this.
+Don't use my fork.
 It'll be buggy.
 Use their version.

 # Shoutout to <a href="https://replicate.com/" target="_blank"><img src='https://raw.githubusercontent.com/TheLastBen/fast-stable-diffusion/main/.github/replicate.png' width="170" height="40" style="vertical-align: middle; margin-bottom: 8px; background-color: black"></a> for sponsoring the project